Serena Williams will not compete at Tokyo Olympic Games

 Serena Williams has confirmed she will not compete at the Tokyo Olympic Games this summer.

-Last month, Williams had expressed doubts about her participation over existing coronavirus travel restrictions and whether it would prevent her from bringing her three-year-old daughter.
+Last month, Williams had expressed doubts about her participation over existing coronavirus travel restrictions.

+Organisers have barred family members of athletes from attending the Games due to safety protocols, while foreign spectators are also excluded and domestic crowds will be allowed in restricted numbers.

+The restrictions on international arrivals would have separated Williams from her three-year-old daughter Olympia.

 - Osaka conflicted over holding the Tokyo Olympics